w5xd/ASW12V/README.md

 follow its inputs.
 </p>

+<p>This device is controlled by ASCII command strings sent over
+its USB virtual serial port.
+WriteLog is not required to operate it, although a WriteLog plugin is posted <a href='W5XD-antennas'>here</a> showing how to embed antenna switching commands destined for this hardware within WriteLog.
+The example has on-screen controls corresponding to the antennas at W5XD.
+Full source code is posted.</p>

 <p>The power and ground are optically isolated on both input and output side
 in groups of four channels.
 Each group of four has its power and ground.
 All the input and output power and ground circuits are optically isolated